xdudakm/smart-contract/readme.md

 Now your task is to change this smart contract to the one for selling e-books.
 We will just change the existing smart contract and frontend.
 The smart contract is just for demonstration, without using any balance when selling books.

+If your contract is not working, you can check against [dBook](https://github.com/xdudakm/dBook) repository, where is the contract as well as frontend for it.

 ### 1. Change smart contract

 1. Change storage to BookStore with following values: